-Thar's gold in them thar hills -- aviation history rich in drama and lessons.
+Thar's gold in them thar hills -- aviation history rich in mystery and emotion.
 For a small period of time, these accidents were the most important things happening in many people's lives.
 To forget that is to dishonor the past that contributed to the aviation advancements we enjoy today.

 This Montana Crash Sites database is a free service.
-If you find it interesting or educational, you can say "thanks" -- and encourage further improvements -- by clicking the link below and making a credit card contribution via PayPal.
+If you find it interesting or educational, you can encourage further improvements by clicking the link below and making a credit card contribution via PayPal.